-Though LinkedIn is primarily used for professional discourse, it has its uses in the learning environment, too.
+Though in LinkedIn is primarily used for professional discourse, it has its uses in the learning environment, too.
 You can use it to find ideas for creating lesson plans, ask experts for useful teaching techniques, and coordinate with other educators to spread department announcements or exam policies and ideas.

-Take a look at the following ideas from the article, "LinkedIn Launches LinkedIn for Education,"11 by Stowe Boyd on how to use LinkedIn for education:
+Take a look at the following ideas from the article, "LinkedIn Launches LinkedIn for Education," 12 by Stowe Boyd on how to use in LinkedIn for education:

 - Join the conversation.
 A school board is a great place to get regular updates about campus news and activities from the schools themselves, ask questions, and engage with both the campus community and alumni.
 It is a centralized bulletin board where students can see posts from the school authorities. - Explore schools worldwide.
 If you are interested in attending a school in France, you can start by searching for schools in Paris.
 You can then explore the careers of graduates of that particular school to see if it meets your goal.
 You can also connect with students or alumni from that school to gain more ideas regarding student life. - Check out notable alumni.
 What kinds of leaders does this school produce?
 From astronauts to architects, executives to entertainers, explore the notable alumni who have done great things since they graduated. - Expand your opportunities.
 Are you looking for teaching materials in science?
 Explore the careers of science graduates.
 You may be surprised by the teaching materials they created.
-See where they live and work, what they do, and even the skills they have acquired along the way to see what is possible for you. - Build your network.
-Transform those brilliant, creative, hardworking people you met or will meet on campus into lifelong members of your professional network.
-Alumni can reconnect with former classmates, and students can strengthen relationships with current and future classmates.
+See where they live and work, what they do, and even the skills they have acquired along the way to see what is possible for you.

-11 Stowe Boyd.
+12 Stowe Boyd.
 (19 August 2013).
 Gigaom.
 "LinkedIn Launches LinkedIn for Education."
 Last accessed on 17 July 2017, https://gigaom.com/2013/08/19/linkedin-launches-linkedin-for-education/.